robbert-harms/MDT/docs/_home_folder/dynamic_modules.rst

 Dynamic modules
 ===============
-MDT automatically loads certain modules at application startup from a folder on your home drive.
+At application startup MDT automatically loads certain modules from a folder on your home drive.
 These modules are Python files containing functionality that the user can extend without the need to reinstall or recompile MDT.

 After installing MDT you will have a folder in your home drive named ``.mdt``.
 This folder contains, for every version of MDT that existed on your machine,